SuaMusica/stac/website/docs/widgets/linear_progress_indicator.md

 # LinearProgressIndicator

 Mirai linearProgressIndicator allows you to build the Flutter LinearProgressIndicator widget using JSON.
-To know more about the container widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/LinearProgressIndicator-class.html).
+To know more about the LinearProgressIndicator widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/LinearProgressIndicator-class.html).

 ## Properties